 Questions such as the ones above can provide valuable information about the interviewee’s future plans and professional personality.
 It is important to know what the interviewee’s interests are professionally in order to best mentor them and help them build a rapport with your patients.
 This information will give the best insight into the potential of the candidate and to how they could possibly add value to your practice.

-These questions will give one a good idea of how rooted they are.
 If you are looking for a potential practice partner or a candidate for buyout, this will be especially important.
-Asking the right questions about a candidate’s personal life could reveal a lot about their long term potential with the practice.
-In the same realm of their personal life:
+Asking the right questions about a candidate’s personal goals could reveal a lot about their long term potential with the practice.

 - Are you willing to work on the weekends or do you have reservations?